gem5/website/_pages/documentation/general_docs/ruby/MESI_Two_Level.md

   - The protocol has four types of controllers -- **L1 cache controller, L2 cache controller, Directory controller** and **DMA controller**.
     L1 cache controller is responsible for managing L1 Instruction and L1 Data Cache.
-Number of instantiation of L1 cache controller is equal to the number of cores in the simulated system.
+Number of instantiations of L1 cache controller is equal to the number of cores in the simulated system.
 L2 cache controller is responsible for managing the shared L2 cache and for maintaining coherence of on-chip data through directory coherence scheme.
-The Directory controller act as interface to the Memory Controller/Off-chip main memory and also responsible for coherence across multiple chips/and external coherence request from DMA controller.
+The Directory controller acts as interface to the Memory Controller/Off-chip main memory and is also responsible for coherence across multiple chips/and external coherence request from DMA controller.
 DMA controller is responsible for satisfying coherent DMA requests.
-  - One of the primary optimization in this protocol is that if a L1 Cache request a data block even for read permission, the L2 cache controller if finds that no other core has the block, it returns the cache block with exclusive permission.
+  - One of the primary optimizations in this protocol is that if a L1 Cache request a data block even for read permission, the L2 cache controller if finds that no other core has the block, it returns the cache block with exclusive permission.
 This is an optimization done in anticipation that a cache blocks read would be written by the same core soon and thus save an extra request with this optimization.
-This is exactly why **E** state exits (i.e. when a cache block is writable but not yet written).
+This is exactly why **E** state exists (i.e. when a cache block is writable but not yet written).
   - The protocol supports *silent eviction* of *clean* cache blocks from the private L1 caches.
 This means that cache blocks which have not